Capstone Course Arrangements

 Back to Overview.

-2. Only in exceptional circumstances (such as going for an exchange or internship, or taking MATH2050 during the semester) will a student be excused by the department.
+2. Only in exceptional circumstances (such as going for an exchange or internship, or taking MATH2050/2058 during the First Semester 2025-26) will a student be excused by the department.

 1. In your application letter you must explain why you are prevented from taking MATH4900 in the First Semester.